legoandmars/GorillaCosmetics/README.md

 The mod is now installed!

+If you'd like to install gorilla materials that people have made that don't come with the mod, drag the `.gmat` file into your `Gorilla Tag/BepInEx/Materials` folder.

+If you'd like to install hats that people have made that don't come with the mod, drag the `.hat` file into your `Gorilla Tag/BepInEx/Hats` folder.

 ## Configuration

  If you'd like to change what cosmetics you have selected, run the game once to generate a config found in `Gorilla Tag/BepInEx/config/GorillaCosmetics.cfg`